-A terpene derived from flower and spice plants, as well as some fungi.
+A terpene found in spices, flowering plants, and some fungi.
 Linalool is frequently used as a scent and flavoring agent in addition to serving as an element in pesticides.
 The linalool terpene is known for its antimicrobial, anti-inflammatory, sedative, and stress-relieving properties.

 “The lavender oil used in the massage contains linalool.”

 “My weed has a fresh scent and taste that might be from the linalool in it.”

 Since the 19th century, linalool has been produced naturally and synthetically as the demand for the terpene is increasingly high.
 If you have a birch tree in your backyard or some fresh mint in your kitchen, you have experienced linalool, which is produced by more than 200 species of plants.
 Other plants that produce linalool include rosewood, lavender, laurel, and sweet basil.
 In addition, linalool is one of the most abundant lavender terpenes, so you may have experienced the compound if you’ve ever relaxed with a few drops of lavender essential oil.

 Linalool is a common constituent in a wide variety of commercial products.
 If you check the labels on any household products and see the terms beta linalool, linalyl alcohol, or linaloyl oxide, then you’ll know that this terpene is a part of the chemical composition.
 Linalool uses also include insecticide to kill fruit flies, fleas, and cockroaches.

 Linalool is regarded as safe for topical application and is a common ingredient in personal and skincare products.
 In fact, up to 80% of shampoos, detergents, and soaps may contain linalool thanks to its pleasant floral aroma.
 Like the terpenes camphene and citronellol, linalool may be used as an ingredient in mosquito repellents.
 Skincare products with Vitamin E may also contain linalool, as the vitamin is a byproduct of linalool.